cloudnative-pg/cloudnative-pg.github.io/content/end_users/README.md

 added, we should use as `weight` of an end user, the line it appears in, in the ADOPTERS file.

 E.g. Shinkansen is in line 44, whereas EDB is in line 34.
+We subtract 33 so we begin at 1.
+So, for EDB `weight: 1`, and for Shinkansen, `weight: 11`.